 What is DACA?

-DACA enables recipients to further or complete their educations, to work, to obtain drivers’ licenses and social security numbers and build personal credit history.
+- DACA enables recipients to further or complete their education, work, obtain drivers’ licenses and social security numbers, and build personal credit history.
 In addition, it allows undocumented individuals to exit and re-enter the country.